snap-stanford/snap-python/doc/source/reference/GetBfsEffDiam3.rst

 Parameters:

 - *Graph*: graph (input)
-    A Snap.py graph or a network
+    A Snap.py graph or a network.

 - *NTestNodes*: int (input)
-    Number of starting nodes for calculating path lengths
+    Number of starting nodes for calculating path lengths.

 - *SubGraphNIdV*: TIntV - vector of ints (input)
-    List of nodes in the subgraph for which the path lengths will be reported
+    List of nodes in the subgraph for which the path lengths will be reported.

-- *IsDir*: boolean (input)
+- *IsDir*: bool (input)
-    If false, ignores edge directions and considers edges to be undirected
+    Indicates whether the edges should be considered directed or undirected.

-- *EffDiam*: double (output)
+- *EffDiam*: float (output)
-    90-th percentile approximation of the diameter of SubGraphNIdV, equal to the average shortest path length
+    90-th percentile approximation of the diameter of SubGraphNIdV, equal to the average shortest path length.

 - *FullDiam*: int (output)
-    The maximal shortest path found from the sampled nodes, used to approximate the full diameter of the graph
+    The maximal shortest path found from the sampled nodes, used to approximate the full diameter of the graph.

 Return value:

+- float
-- 90th-percentile approximation for the average shortest path length among the nodes in SubGraphNIdV (float)
+    90th-percentile approximation for the average shortest path length among the nodes in SubGraphNIdV.

 Notes: